Thanks for your question.

 The Australian Constitution is the set of rules by which Australia is run.
 It came into effect on 1 January 1901 establishing the Commonwealth of Australia.
 Section 34 of the Constitution covers the qualifications of members and begins with the phrase ‘Until the Parliament otherwise provides …’

-This phrase allows the Parliament to change this section by passing a law.
-The writers of the Constitution also used this phrase in other sections they thought should be the parliament’s responsibility.
+This phrase allows the Australian Parliament to change this section by passing a law.
+The writers of the Constitution also used this phrase in other sections they thought should be the Parliament’s responsibility to make decisions about.

 The Commonwealth Electoral Act 1918 changed the rules for who is allowed to sit in Parliament.
 It stated in order to become a member of the House of Representatives a person must:

-This Act effectively replaced Section 34 requirements for qualifications of members.
+This Act effectively replaced the Section 34 requirements for qualifications of members.

 More information on the qualifications of members can be found in the House of Representatives Practice.